By Cathy Sorenson, Loan Officer for The Loan Fund

 Accurate information is imperative, and managers can pre-empt the toxic effects of speculation and rumors by being open and truthful about the company’s performance.
 Well-informed workers can focus on the company’s business rather than being distracted by anxiety about their future and the company’s.

-Julianna Barbee, NMSBDC at Northern NM College
+Julianna Barbee, Director, NMSBDC at NNM College

 Attracting customers is a challenge for any business at any time, but during a recession, place-based businesses should pay extra attention to the outdoor signs they use to draw customers in.